invertase/react-native-firebase-docs/docs/auth/reference/auth.md

 Creates a new user account associated with the specified email address and password.

-This method will be deprecated and will be updated to resolve with a `firebase.auth.UserCredential` as is returned in [ref auth.Auth#createUserAndRetrieveDataWithEmailAndPassword].
+This method will be deprecated and will be updated to resolve with a `firebase.auth.UserCredential` as is returned in [ref auth.auth#createUserAndRetrieveDataWithEmailAndPassword].

 On successful creation of the user account, this user will also be signed in to your application.